aljazceru/omakub/README.md

 Omakub is released under the [MIT License](https://opensource.org/licenses/MIT).

+## Included Applications and Customization

+Omakub now offers an even broader selection of pre-configured applications and enhanced customization options.
+Recent updates include:

+-   **Removed Applications:** HEY, Basecamp, Activity, and WhatsApp.
+-   **New Additions:** uv, nvm, KeepassXC, Syncthing, FFmpeg, fd-find, htop, Solaar, Thunderbird, Thorium, and Firefox.
+-   **Browser Change:** Google Chrome has been replaced with Chromium.

+These changes aim to provide a more flexible and comprehensive setup experience.

 ## Extras

 While omakub is purposed to be an opinionated take, the open source community offers alternative customization, add-ons, extras, that you can use to adjust, replace or enrich your experience.